jarusll/the-logs/index.md

 > Paper has more patience than people - *Anne Frank*

+I like it when the trains at full speed when I am reading on my Kindle.

 # 2022-09-04

 Played alot of dota, I experimented with playing support with IO and it was good.